Disposing of a Body

 - In Breaking Bad, the first attempt to get rid of a drug dealer's corpse goes badly wrong when the hydrofluoric acid eats through the bottom of the bathtub and then the floor, dumping a vile pile of half-digested body bits and acid onto the floor below.
 If you don't vomit, you'll crack up.

 - This got the Mythbusters treatment in a Breaking Bad special; they found that hydrofluoric acid wasn't corrosive enough to do that much damage that quickly, and decided to find an acid that would — settling on an undisclosed ("we're not in the business of showing people how to dispose of bodies") mixture of sulphuric acid And Some Other Stuff.
+Even that failed to eat through the tub and the floor.

 - Buffy the Vampire Slayer.
 This becomes a plot point in the episode "Dead Things".
 The Trio commit an Accidental Murder and get rid of the body by making Buffy think she killed the victim.
 Spike then tries to dispose of the body and stop Buffy from turning herself in to the police.